remla23-team18/model-training/README.md

 will print the usage information for the CLI.

+To get the training/testing data you'll need to use `dvc`.
+See the following section for more information.

 ### DVC

-After installing the package as mentioned above, you may also run `dvc repro` to let `dvc` automatically execute the stages of the pipeline for you.
+After installing the package as mentioned above, you may also run `dvc pull` and `dvc repro` to let `dvc` automatically execute the stages of the pipeline for you.

 All of the stages of the pipeline are executed by running various subcommands of the CLI.

+By default you have read access to the Google Cloud Storage bucket where the data is stored.

 ## mllint